fbaldux/NVOptContr-bio/README.md

 # OptControl-SimAnneal

-Simulated annealing schedule for the optimal control problem of NV centers in diamond (here specified to target the action potential of a neuron pulse).
+Simulated annealing schedules for the optimal control problem of NV centers in diamond.
+Here, it is specified to target biological signals: the action potential of a neuron pulse, or the signal of a system of microtubules.

----
----
+## anneal.sh

+This shell runs the codes to

+- compute the vectors `h[i]` and `J[i,j]` (for the experimental setup)
+- perform many annealing cycles with `SA.cpp`, starting at high temperature from a random state.
+By default, it uses several values of K (the ferromagnetic coupling) parallelizing to different CPUs.

+## exact+anneal.sh

+This shell runs the codes to

+- compute the vectors `h[i]` and `J[i,j]` (for the experimental setup)
+- compute the exact solution with `spherical_FFT.py`
+- perform some annealing cycles with `SA_from_spherical.cpp`, starting at low temperature from the exact solution.

-## Programs
+## h\_microtub.cpp

----
-### h\_neuron.cpp

 The program computes the field h for the spin glass Hamiltonian.
 The field represents the signal to be detected.
+The microtubule field is represented by a 5-frequency signal.

+## h\_neuron.cpp

+The program computes the field h for the spin glass Hamiltonian.
+The field represents the signal to be detected.
-Currently, the supported option is a gaussian in time.
+The action potential of the neuron is modeled as a gaussian in time.

----
-### J\_experiment.cpp
+## J\_C13\_1f.cpp

 The program computes the couplings J for the spin glass Hamiltonian.
 The couplings represent the noise to be filtered out.

----
+The noise sources are the C13 impurities in the diamond, and a 1/f^alpha noise coming from the biological sample.
+Setting alpha=0 removes the 1/f part of the noise.

+## plot\_{...}.py

+Just to plot the results.

-### SA.cpp
+## SA.cpp

 The program anneals a random configuration of Ising spins s[i]=+/-1, according to the cost function